tmartin2/blog/_posts/2021-11-04-Another-Pandemic-by-2032.md

 ---
 layout: post
-title: "Rough Estimate: Another Deadly Pandemic by 2032"
+title: "Another Deadly Pandemic by 2032"
 date: 2021-11-05 14:28:44 -0000
 ---

 __Note__: This is a question I was given on a test task after applying to a fellowship on AI policy (not the same occupational entity as in [Delaying Transformative AI](https://tmartin2.github.io/blog/2021/09/16/Delaying-Transformative-AI.html)).
 I spent roughly an hour writing my response.
 Here is the question:

 _What is the likelihood that at least one single new pandemic (not SARS-CoV-2 or variants) causes >=0.04% of world population to die within a one year period (as measured by the official reported death toll, not excess deaths) by 2032 Jan 1?
 Why do you give that answer?
 What factors are important?_